Experience the vitality and global breadth of contemporary African diaspora communities.

 Family structures vary in every place.
 For example, the host family may include a single mother of two small children or a large extended family with many people coming and going all the time.
 Please bear in mind that the idea of what constitutes a “home” (i.e., the physical nature of the house) may be different from what you expect.
 You will need to be prepared to adapt to a new life with a new diet, a new schedule, new people, and possibly new priorities and expectations.

-Country coordinators in each location arrange homestay placements.
-In most cases, students will be placed in homestays in pairs, with placements made to best accommodate health concerns, including allergies or dietary needs.
+Homestay coordinators in each location arrange homestay placements.
+Students will be placed in homestays that can best accommodate health concerns, including allergies or dietary needs.
 You will not receive information about homestay families until you arrive in each country.

 Relevant career paths:

 - Public policy